Home » Blog » Terrazzo Floor Restoration

 Carpet, Tile, or Wood Removal

-The first step of a terrazzo floor restoration project is often the thoughtful demolition of the carpet, tile, or wood floor installed on top of the terrazzo floors.
+If another type of flooring has been installed onto of the existing terrazzo, the first step of a terrazzo floor restoration project is the thoughtful demolition of the carpet, tile, or wood floor installed on top of the terrazzo floors.
 We use electric chipping hammers, angle grinders, and hand tools for this process.
 Incorrect removal can lead to additional damage to the terrazzo floor, so in most cases, this process should be left to an expert.

-Tile, carpet, and wood flooring installation each brings different challenges during the repair and restoration process.
-For example, glue left by a wood flooring installation will stain and discolor the terrazzo and requires careful surface grinding.
+Previous tile, carpet, and wood flooring installations each bring different challenges during the repair and restoration process.
+For example, glue left by a wood flooring installation will stain and discolor the terrazzo and requires careful surface grinding to restore.
 Removing carpet tack strips will leave voids in terrazzo that we will fill with appropriate, matching terrazzo material.

 Terrazzo Floor Damage Repair

-If you have a terrazzo floor that was covered with another type of flooring, it’s reasonable to expect that it will require some repair.
+During the terrazzo restoration process, it’s reasonable to expect that your floor will require some repair.
 The most common repair is void filling.
-Void filling is required where the floor is damaged or in situations where the floor-plan layout was modified, leaving an area without terrazzo where walls once were.
+Void filling is required where the floor is damaged or gouged by heavy objects, or in situations where the floor-plan layout was modified, leaving an area without terrazzo where walls once were.
+These repairs are also common where floors were removed to access leaky plumbing.

 Waxing vs. Polishing